 Avocado Blanket – Halloween Shopping Haul

-I don’t go shopping often, however, when I do, I try to thrift or go to a Marshall’s or TJ Maxx.
-I like saving money and I find enjoyment in finding something on sale.
-For my birthday, my mom bought me a Marshall’s gift card and it is spooky season, so it was a great time to go shopping.
-I found a lot of Halloween decorations to add to my growing collection and I figured I’d share them.
+I don’t go shopping often; however, when I do, I try to thrift or go to a Marshall’s or TJ Maxx.
+I like saving money, and I find enjoyment in finding something on sale.
+For my birthday, my mom bought me a Marshall’s gift card, and it is spooky season, so it was a great time to go shopping.
+I found a lot of Halloween decorations to add to my growing collection, and I figured I’d share them.

 Image is a photo of a throw blanket.
 It's orange with black bats.
 There are Avocados looking cute and holding Halloween baskets.
 They are wearing purple witch hats.

 One of the running jokes I have with our friend group is whether or not I can convince my husband to buy the 12-foot-tall skeleton from Home Depot.
-I don’t think this will be the year for that, but I am hoping with time, this skeleton will eventually become a haunting presence in our yard.
+I don’t think this will be the year for that, but I am hoping that with time, this skeleton will eventually become a haunting presence in our yard.

 Leave a comment